Connecticut Police Have Received Over 1,200 Tips Regarding The Disappearance Of Jennifer Dulos

-Jennifer Dulos is a 50-year-old Connecticut mother of five who has been missing since May 24.
-She was last seen dropping her kids off at school.Her estranged husband, Fotis Dulos and his girlfriend Michelle Troconis, are the primary suspects in the case.
+Jennifer Dulos is a 50-year-old Connecticut mother-of-five who has been missing since May 24.
+She was last seen dropping her kids off at school.
+Her estranged husband, Fotis Dulos, and his girlfriend, Michelle Troconis, are the primary suspects in the case.

 This has been a highly publicized case that has led to many media stories and a lot of press.
 Many people have come forward to speculate about what happened to her and over 1,200 people have submitted tips to the police department throughout these past two months.
-Still, law enforcement doesn’t seem much closer to finding out what happened to the mother of five, according to USA Today.
+Still, law enforcement doesn’t seem much closer to finding out what happened to the mother-of-five, according to USA Today.

 There are many reasons why the press has hooked onto this very tragic story.
 In fact, many have even compared it to the infamous OJ Simpson case.
-For one thing, both Jennifer and Fotis were very well to do.
-Jennifer lived in a large mansion in New Canaan while Fotis lived in his own luxurious estate in a nearby town.
-Jennifer had filed for divorce from Fotis prior to her disappearance and the pair were wrapped up in a nasty custody battle over their children.
+For one thing, both Jennifer and Dulos were very well to do.
+Jennifer lived in a large mansion in New Canaan, while Dulos lived in his own luxurious estate in a nearby town.
+Jennifer had filed for divorce from Dulos prior to her disappearance, and the pair were wrapped up in a nasty custody battle over their children.

-Jennifer had already told the court that she feared that her husband would attempt to retaliate upon her once she made the ultimate move of filing for divorce.
-She’d also reportedly told her friends that Fotis was controlling and verbally abusive, at times even in front of the children.
+Jennifer had already told the court that she feared that her husband would attempt to retaliate against her once she made the ultimate move of filing for divorce.
+She’d also reportedly told her friends that Dulos was controlling and verbally abusive, at times even in front of the children.
 He allegedly spoke about the violent acts of revenge he would commit to those who had wronged him.

-Currently Fotis and his girlfriend are facing charges for tampering with evidence and interfering with the investigation.
-This is because they were caught on video surveillance the night that Jennifer went missing engaging in some pretty suspicious activity.
+Currently Dulos and his girlfriend are facing charges for tampering with evidence and interfering with the investigation.
+They were caught on video surveillance the night that Jennifer went missing engaging in some suspicious activity.
 They appeared to be driving around dropping off trash bags into various dumpsters.
 Some of Jennifer’s bloody clothes were later found in the bags.
 Both of the suspects have pleaded not guilty and are currently out on bail.

 Fotis Dulos and his girlfriend, Michelle Troconis, have pleaded not guilty to charges related to his wife's disappearance in Connecticut 18 days ago https://t.co/wBTHtkuOtZ pic.twitter.com/gxati26RsL